pRoanoke/song-parcer/README.md

 #### Put a script tag with my react component inside your html file
 `<script src="pathto/index.js" type="text/babel"></script>`

-* Note: There is an another way to embedding this app to the another page via Iframe or putting builded chunks from `build/static/js` folder inside your html and adding a DOM container further.
+* Note: There is an another way to embed this app to the another page via Iframe or putting builded chunks from `build/static/js` folder inside your html and adding a DOM container further.

 ### Potential improvements: